Waterstone Clinic offers fertility treatments using donor sperm to couples (heterosexual and same-sex couples) and single women.

 Where does donor sperm come from?

-Waterstone Clinic only uses sperm from ‘anonymous’ donors.
-At present, we source all of our donor sperm from two sperm banks in Denmark:
+Waterstone Clinic only uses sperm from both identifiable and non-identifiable (‘anonymous’) donors.
+We source all of our donor sperm from two sperm banks in Denmark:

 - Cryos International Sperm Bank www.cryosinternational.com